Pranav1104/AzureDevOps/cicid.md

 > [!NOTE]
 > This section details continuous integration and deployment with Azure DevOps.
 You can achieve that with GitHub Actions as well.
 GitHub Actions is a workflow engine built into GitHub that can also be used for continuous integration and deployment.
 To follow the guide for building and deploying to Azure using GitHub, complete the **Publish the app's code to GitHub** and **Disconnect local Git deployment** sections below and then proceed to the [GitHub Actions section](actions-index.md).

-In the previous chapter, you created a local Git repository for the Simple Feed Reader app.
-In this chapter, you'll publish that code to a GitHub repository and construct an Azure DevOps Services pipeline using Azure Pipelines.
+Publish a code to a GitHub repository and construct an Azure DevOps Services pipeline using Azure Pipelines.
 The pipeline enables continuous builds and deployments of the app.
 Any commit to the GitHub repository triggers a build and a deployment to the Azure Web App's staging slot.

 In this section, you'll complete the following tasks: